-There are certain situations in which you would want to compute a Cox Regression model but the proportional hazards assumption does not hold.
+In certain situations, you would want to compute a Cox Regression model but the proportional hazards assumption does not hold.
 That is, hazard ratios change across time; the values of one (or more) of your covariates are different at different time points.
-In such cases, you need to use an extended Cox Regression model, which allows you to specify time-dependent covariates.
+In such cases, you need to use an extended Cox Regression model, in which you can specify time-dependent covariates.

-In order to analyze such a model, you must first define your time-dependent covariate.
-(Multiple time-dependent covariates can be specified using command syntax.)
-To facilitate this, a system variable representing time is available.
+To analyze such a model, you must first define the time-dependent covariate.
+To facilitate this, a 'system variable' that represents time is available.
 This variable is called T{-} .
 You can use this variable to define time-dependent covariates in two general ways:

-- If you want to test the proportional hazards assumption with respect to a particular covariate or estimate an extended Cox regression model that allows nonproportional hazards, you can do so by defining your time-dependent covariate as a function of the time variable T{-} and the covariate in question.
+- To test the proportional hazards assumption with respect to a particular covariate or estimate an extended Cox regression model that allows nonproportional hazards, you need to define time-dependent covariate as a function of the time variable T{-} and the covariate in question.
 A common example would be the simple product of the time variable and the covariate, but more complex functions can be specified as well.
-Testing the significance of the coefficient of the time-dependent covariate will tell you whether the proportional hazards assumption is reasonable. - Some variables may have different values at different time periods but aren't systematically related to time.
-In such cases, you need to define a segmented time-dependent covariate, which can be done using logical expressions.
+Testing the significance of the coefficient of the time-dependent covariate tells whether the proportional hazards assumption is reasonable. - Some variables can have different values at different time periods but aren't systematically related to time.
+In such cases, you need to define a segmented time-dependent covariate, which can be done by using logical expressions.
 Logical expressions take the value 1 if true and 0 if false.
 Using a series of logical expressions, you can create your time-dependent covariate from a set of measurements.
-For example, if you have blood pressure measured once a week for the four weeks of your study (identified as BP1 to BP4), you can define your time-dependent covariate as $(T{-} < 1) BP1 + (T{-} >= 1 & T{-} < 2) BP2 + (T{-} >= 2 & T{-} < 3) BP3 + (T{-} >= 3 & T{-} < 4) BP4$.
-Notice that exactly one of the terms in parentheses will be equal to 1 for any given case and the rest will all equal 0.
-In other words, this function means that if time is less than one week, use BP1; if it is more than one week but less than two weeks, use BP2, and so on.
+For example, if you have blood pressure that is measured once a week for the four weeks of your study